 The appendix Yelao jiwen was written by Wang Mao's father Wang Dacheng 王大成.
-It is 39 paragraphs long and provides stories about the history of the Song dynasty, expecially during the Yuanyou reign 元祐 (1086-1093), but it also includes some remarks on literature.
-The text has not been revised by Wang Mao, but he imitated the structure of the Shangu ji 山谷集 where Huang Tingjian 黃庭堅 added the writings of his father Huang Shu 黄庶, the Fatanji 伐檀集, as a supplement to his own book.
+It is 39-paragraphs-long and provides stories about the history of the Song dynasty, especially during the Yuanyou reign-period 元祐 (1086-1093), but it also includes some remarks on literature.
+The text has not been revised by Wang Mao, but he imitated the structure of the Shangu ji 山谷集 where Huang Tingjian 黃庭堅 (1045-1105) added the writings of his father Huang Shu 黄庶, the Fatanji 伐檀集, as a supplement to his own book.

 The Yeke congshu is transmitted in several different versions.
-The collectanea Baihai 稗海, Siku quanshu, Biji xiaoshuo daguan 筆記小說大觀 and Congshu jicheng chubian 叢書集成初編 include a 30 juan long version, the Baoyantang miji 寶顏堂秘笈 a 12-juan version, and the Shuofu 說郛 a heavily abridged version.
-In 1987 the Zhonghua shuju press 中華書局 published a critical modern edition with annotations by Wang Wenjin 王文錦, as part of the collection Xueshu biji congkan 學術筆記叢刊.
-In 1991 the Shanghai guji press 上海古籍出版社 published a critical edition with annotations by Zheng Ming 鄭明 and Wang Yiyao 王義耀 in the series Songdai biji congshu 宋代筆記叢書.
+The series Baihai 稗海, Siku quanshu, Biji xiaoshuo daguan 筆記小說大觀 and Congshu jicheng chubian 叢書集成初編 include a 30-juan version, the Baoyantang miji 寶顏堂秘笈 a 12-juan version, and the Shuofu 說郛 a heavily abridged version.
+In 1987 the Zhonghua Shuju Press 中華書局 published a critical modern edition with annotations by Wang Wenjin 王文錦, as part of the collection Xueshu biji congkan 學術筆記叢刊.
+In 1991 the Shanghai Guji Press 上海古籍出版社 published a critical edition with annotations by Zheng Ming 鄭明 and Wang Yiyao 王義耀 in the series Songdai biji congshu 宋代筆記叢書.